 # init 6

-NOTE: Ensure you reboot using “init 6” or “shutdown -i6“.
-Do NOT use “reboot”
+NOTE: Ensure you reboot using "init 6

-Remember, if you’re on SPARC, you’ll need to set the appropriate boot device at the OBP. luactivate will remind you.
+Remember, if you're on SPARC, you'll need to set the appropriate boot device at the OBP. luactivate

 You can verify you’re booted from the ZFS BE using lustatus: